NxNiki/C-Primer_Notes/README.md

 name in multiple files, it is as if we had written definitions for separate variables in each file.

-Because we can’t change the value of a const object after we create it, it must be initialized.
+A const object after must be initialized in its definition.

 ```C++
 const int bufSize = 512; // input buffer size